Makarrwanhalmirr

 The Makarrwanhalmirr (Mugarganalmiri) are an indigenous Australian clan-people of the Northern Territory.
 They are not registered as a separate tribe in Norman Tindale's classic 1974 survey.

 Language

-The Makarrwanhalmirr are a Dhuwala clan of the Yirritja moiety.
+The Makarrwanhalmirr are a Dhuwal clan (mala), otherwise known as Djapu, of the Dua moiety.

 People

 According to the website of the Australian Institute of Aboriginal and Torres Strait Islander Studies, the Makarrwanhalmirr are a clan of the Yirritja moiety of the Yolngu.